Off-White x Nike Blazer

 About the Nike Blazer:

 Believe it or not, the Nike Blazer was originally designed for basketball.
-We agree that when we think of it, it may sound weird, although, think back when they were introduced in the market – 1973.
+We agree that when we think of it, it may sound weird, although, think back to when they were introduced to the market – 1973.

 That is no more than just the perfect combination for all the b-ball heads in the 70s.
 The Blazer did not change one bit (apart from all the iterations and colorways, of course).